Jared-James/hangman/README.md

 A simple Hangman game

-Features random words & unique guesses.
-Can you guess the word before your gusses run out!
+*Can you guess the word before your gusses run out!*

 ## Motivation